Source: Me about 2000

 Fall’s Best Chili

-- 2-3 lbs ground meat for pork chili, 2-3 lbs of pork italian sausage, or ground pork
+- 2 to 3 lbs ground meat for pork chili, 2-3 lbs of pork italian sausage, or ground pork

-- 4-5 cups cooked beans (pinto, kidny, black) soak beans night before
+- 4 to 5 cups cooked beans (pinto, kidny, black) soak beans night before

 - 3 cloves garlic minced

 - 2 to 3 TBS paprika, cumin, and cayenne keep the amounts equal, or use a bit less cayenne if spicy isn’t desired.

 - Begin the night before by soaking your dry beans in a large pot overnight.